-The Group's gross advances to customers (including advances booked in branches outside Hong Kong and subsidiaries) are analysed and reported by industry sectors according to the usage of the loans or business activities of the borrowers.
+The Group's gross advances (including advances booked in branches outside Hong Kong and subsidiaries), other than advances to banks, are analysed and reported by industry sectors according to the usage of the loans or business activities of the borrowers.
 Details are set out in note 7 (credit risk) to the consolidated financial statements.

-The Group's advances to customers overdue for over three months, and new impairment allowances and advances written off during the years ended 31 December 2023 and 2022 in respect of industry sectors which constitute not less than 10 per cent of gross advances to customers are analysed as follows:
+The Group's advances to customers overdue for over three months, and new impairment allowances and advances written off during the years ended 31 December 2024 and 2023 in respect of industry sectors which constitute not less than 10 per cent of gross advances to customers are analysed as follows: